-- (1) A party who wishes to extend an order of permanent care and custody until the child reaches twenty-one years of age under subsection, 48(1) of the Children and Family Services Act, may file a notice of application in chambers. - An agency who applies to extend the order of permanent care and custody must request a court officer, or a judge, to set a date for the hearing of the application and deliver a copy of the notice to the child at least ten days before the day of the hearing. - (3) A child who applies to extend the order of permanent care and custody must request a court officer, or a judge to set a date for the hearing of the application and deliver a copy of the notice to the agency at least ten days before the day of the hearing.
+- (1) A party who wishes to extend an order for permanent care and custody until the child reaches twenty-one years of age under subsection, 48(1) of the Children and Family Services Act, may file a notice of application in chambers. - (2) An agency who applies to extend an order for permanent care and custody must request a court officer, or a judge, to set a date for the hearing of the application and deliver a copy of the notice to the child at least ten days before the day of the hearing. - (3) A child who applies to extend an order for permanent care and custody must request a court officer, or a judge to set a date for the hearing of the application and deliver a copy of the notice to the agency at least ten days before the day of the hearing.